-Consequences of medicalization and irresponsibility
+Consequences of Medicalization and Irresponsibility

-Medicalization and connected human rights violations are not of interest to organized psychiatrists.
-If someone contradicts and calls the example extreme, he or she should be aware, that the next question would be: How extreme must a human rights violation be to trigger practical consequences -independently from the question, if you can distinguish human rights violations as bigger and smaller ones do we accept the latter without a problem?
+Result: Medicalization and connected human rights violations are not of interest to organized psychiatrists.
+If someone contradicts and calls the example extreme, he or she should be aware, that the next question would be: How extreme must a human rights violation be to trigger an alienation with practical consequences-independently from the question, if you can distinguish human rights violations in bigger and smaller ones and then accept the latter ones without a problem?